-Begin by sending out information in several ways (regular mail, email, social media, website announcements, virtual classroom postings, etc.) about No Place for Hate in the communications you send to families and students at the beginning of the school year, including clear expectations for participation.
-Have a dedicated way for students and family members to express interest in joining the committee (e.g., Google form, email reply, etc.).
-Make your committee member selections based on the list of volunteers.
-Establish a committee membership agreement; it is essential to provide clarity about the time commitment, the goals and role the committee, and communication expectations involved with participation.
+Begin to create buy-in by presenting to faculty and staff about No Place for Hate, ensuring that everyone understands how this program helps meet your school's values and priorities.
+Continue by distributing information about No Place for Hate in several ways (email, social media, website announcements, virtual classroom postings, etc.) in the communications you send to families and students at the beginning of the school year, including clear expectations for participation.
+Have a dedicated method for students and family members to express interest in joining the committee (e.g., Google form, email reply, etc.).
+Establish a committee membership agreement; it is essential to provide clarity about the time commitment and communication expectations involved with participation.